-Rotation: allows you to rotate the image vertically and horizontally.
+Rotation: allows you to mirror image your photo or vertically flip it.

 Timer: allows you to set a time delay before the camera takes the photo.
 Select the length of delay you want.
-When you press the a or a key, the camera takes the photo after the specified time.
+When you press the e or or key, the camera takes the photo after the specified time has elapsed.